Skip to main content

 Next Topic: Variational Autoencoders (VAEs) Cheat Sheet

 Transformer architecture, introduced in 2017 by Vaswani et al., revolutionized deep learning by replacing recurrent and convolutional layers with an attention-based mechanism that processes sequences in parallel.
-Unlike RNNs and LSTMs, transformers eliminate sequential dependencies through self-attention, allowing every token to attend to every other token simultaneously — enabling massively parallel training that scales to billions of parameters.
+Unlike RNNs and LSTMs, transformers eliminate sequential dependencies through self-attention, allowing every token to attend to every other token simultaneously — enabling massively parallel training that scales to hundreds of billions of parameters.
 At its core, the transformer relies on three key concepts: multi-head attention for capturing diverse relationships, positional encodings for sequence order awareness, and residual connections with layer normalization for stable deep network training.
-Understanding transformers is essential not only because they power modern large language models like GPT, BERT, and T5, but also because their architectural innovations — from encoder-decoder structures to efficient attention variants — have influenced nearly every domain in AI, from vision (ViT) to multimodal systems.
+Understanding transformers is essential not only because they power modern large language models like GPT, BERT, LLaMA, and DeepSeek, but also because their architectural innovations — from encoder-decoder structures to efficient attention variants and hybrid architectures — have influenced every domain in AI, from vision (ViT) to multimodal and agentic systems.

 What This Cheat Sheet Covers